arminbro/generate-react-cli/readme.md

 What if you wanted to add your custom files of your own?

-For example, let's say you wanted to add an `index.js` file for each component, so you can don't have to add the additional component name with each import (import Logo from './components/Box/Box'
+For example, let's say you wanted to add an `index.js` file for each component, so you don't have to add the additional component name with each import (I.E. `import Logo from './components/Box'` instead of `import Logo from './components/Box/Box'`).
-).

 Or maybe you need an additional style file for your component stories.